Table of Contents

 With the cookies login setting, the embedded app opens a new browser window to complete the authentication for the user logging in.

 For this option, users logging into your embedded app will be redirected to a consent screen to log in.
-White labeling, the option to conceal Knack’s name in the URL, is not available with this option.

-Consent Screen
+Consent Screen White Label Secure

 🚫

-How does this option work?
+How does the cookies option work?

-When you log in to your Knack app, a text file with unique data called a cookie is stored within in your browser.
-The data contained within it that cookie is a unique identifier of you and your computer that tells the app what data to share specific to you.
-To put it another way, think of your browser as a pantry, where each website you visit has its own cookie jar.
-The cookie jar can have two classifications of cookies:
+When you log in to your Knack app, a text file with unique data called a cookie is stored within your browser.
+The data contained within that cookie is a unique identifier of you and your computer that tells the app what data to share specific to you.

-• First-Party Cookies are stored by the domain you’re visiting directly
+• First-party cookies are stored by the domain you’re visiting directly.

-• Third-Party Cookies are stored by domains other than the one you’re currently visiting
+• Third-party cookies are stored by domains other than the one you’re currently visiting.

-In order to authenticate the user, a consent screen is now required in order to allow our cookie to live in your website’s cookie jar.
+To authenticate the user, a consent screen is now required to allow our cookie to live in your website’s cookie jar.
 The consent screen must show the browser’s address bar and the domain must be the authenticating domain (Knack.com) so it cannot be white-labeled.
-This is the same experience you may already be used to if you log in to websites using a Google or Facebook account.

 Tokens